-Dispensaries are well known as places where patients can obtain medical marijuana products, but safe access is just one of many benefits to establishing regulated medical marijuana programs.
+Dispensaries are well known as places where patients can obtain medical marijuana products, but safe access is just one of many benefits to establishing regulated medical marijuana programs, to learn more read Ohio Green Team blog.
 Consider, for example, new data from the CDC showing that Americans are using marijuana more responsibly:

 Marijuana abuse and dependency are becoming less common, even as states roll back restrictions on the use of the drug, according to a new federal report.